DeepLearnI/demo-project/TUTORIAL.md

 ```
 $ foundations retrieve logs --job_id=<copied_job_id>
 ```

-### Look at GUI

-In a new tab, open [https://35.231.61.216:6443/](https://35.231.61.216:6443/).
-Note that we haven't tracked any metrics or submitted jobs with lots of different parameters yet, but later we'll be able to easily track them here.
+[ TODO more]

 ### Receive Slack message

+[TODO}]
 In `utils.py`, [TODO how does a demo user get their own Slack ID]

 You can use `post_slack_channel()` to freely post

 ## Experiment queueing management

-Tracking experiments is powerful if you do a large.
+Tracking experiments is powerful if you do [TODO].
 We can track all the hyperparameters we try, and all metrics you can calculate in code about any particular experiment.

+[TODO]

 ### Log a metric

 In `driver.py` we have a couple of lines that collect useful information about our model.
 In this case, we have `loss`, but in other modeling projects you might want to use metrics like accuracy, or AUCROC, or custom business metrics.

-For now, let's track the train loss and test loss metrics we've already calculated.
+For now, let's track the train loss and test loss metrics we already have code to calculate.

 Start by adding an import statement at the top of `driver.py`: